 - 1. Prior to issuance of a building permit, the conceptual landscape plan shall be reviewed by the Design Review Board. - 2.
 Prior to occupancy, all perimeter, slope and parking lot landscaping shall be installed.
 Additionally, all landscaping proposed in conjunction with each building to be developed shall be installed.
 All vegetation shall be maintained in a flourishing manner, and kept free of all foreign matter, weeds and plant materials not approved as part of the landscape plan.
 All irrigation shall be maintained in fully operational condition. - 3.
-In compliance with Article 62 (Landscape Standards), Section 1327 (Slope Planting) of the Escondido Zoning Code, all manufactured slopes over three feet high shall be irrigated and planted with landscape materials as follows: Each one thousand SF of fill slope shall contain a minimum of six (6) trees, fifteen gallon in size; ten shrubs, five gallon in size; and groundcover to provide one hundred percent coverage within one year of installation.
-Each one thousand SF of cut slope shall contain a minimum of six (6) trees, five gallon in size; ten (10) shrubs, one gallon in size; and groundcover to provide one hundred percent coverage within one year of installation.
+In compliance with Article 62 (Landscape Standards), Section 1339 of the Escondido Zoning Code, all manufactured slopes over three feet high shall be irrigated and planted with landscape materials.
 The type of plant material shall be low maintenance, drought resistant, and fast growing, to the satisfaction of the Planning Division.
 In particular, the ground cover shall be a fast-growing species which establishes quickly and is capable of choking out weeds.
 All slopes over three vertical feet shall be irrigated as part of the irrigation system approved by the Planning Division. - 4.
 Five copies of a detailed landscape and irrigation plan(s) shall be submitted prior to issuance of grading or building permits, and shall be equivalent or superior to the concept plan attached as an exhibit to the satisfaction of the Planning Division.
 A plan check fee based on the current fee schedule will be collected at the time of the submittal.
 The required landscape and irrigation plans(s) shall comply with the provisions, requirements and standards outlined in Article 62 (Landscape Standards) of the Escondido Zoning Code.
-The plans shall be prepared by, or under the supervision of a licensed landscape architect.

-Resolution No. 2010-05 Exhibit A Page 4 of 8

-- 5. The installation of the landscaping and irrigation shall be inspected by the project landscape architect upon completion.
+The plans shall be prepared by, or under the supervision of a licensed landscape architect. - 5.
+The installation of the landscaping and irrigation shall be inspected by the project landscape architect upon completion.
 He/she shall complete a Certificate of Landscape Compliance certifying that the installation is in substantial compliance with the approved landscape and irrigation plans and City standards.
+The applicant shall submit the Certificate of Compliance to the Planning Division and request a final inspection.

+Resolution No. 2010-05 R Exhibit A of A

-The applicant shall submit the Certificate of Compliance to the Planning Division and request a final inspection. - 6.
-All manufactured slopes or slopes cleared of vegetation shall be landscaped within thirty (30) days of completion of rough grading.
+- 6. All manufactured slopes or slopes cleared of vegetation shall be landscaped within thirty (30) days of completion of rough grading.
 If, for whatever reason, it is not practical to install the permanent landscaping, then an interim landscaping solution may be acceptable.
 The type of plant material, irrigation and the method of application shall be to the satisfaction of the Planning Division and City Engineer. - 7.
 Street trees shall be provided along every frontage within, or adjacent to this subdivision in conformance with the Landscape Ordinance and the City of Escondido Street Tree List.
 Trees within five feet of the pavement shall be provided with root barriers. - 8.
 Details of project fencing and walls, including materials and colors, shall be provided on the landscape plans.